 Cabbage is one of the famous green leafy vegetables that may sometimes also be purple or white.
 Although it has dense leaves, it is closely related to the cauliflower or broccoli.
 It is most famously grown in China, where it is believed to hold the secret of everlasting youthfulness!

 The history of Cabbages is difficult to trace.
-It is believed to have been domesticated from in Europe before 1000 B.C.
+It is believed to have been domesticated from Europe before 1000 B.C.
 Then on, by the arrival of the Middle Ages, it ruled over a big part of European cuisine.

-The preparation style is for this vegetable is varied.
-The simplest method steaming or eating raw is also the foundation for further more complex cooking.
+The preparation style for this vegetable is varied.
+The simplest method is steaming or eating raw is also the foundation for further more complex cooking.
 Pickled cabbages are also popular especially, sauerkraut and kimchi.
 The Chinese prefer a preparation of bean curd and cabbage.
 Cabbage is also prominent in Polish culture with dishes like golabki (stuffed cabbage) and pierogi (pasta).
 In the USA, the primary use of cabbage is in the production of coleslaw.

 Medicinal value: